pharmpy/pharmpy.github.io/latest/_sources/modeling.rst.txt

    from pharmpy.modeling import add_covariate_effect
    add_covariate_effect(model, 'CL', 'WGT', 'pow', operation='*')

-Here, *CL* indicates the name of the parameter onto which you want to apply the effect, *WGT* is the name of thr covariate, and *pow* (power function) is the effect you want to apply.
+Here, *CL* indicates the name of the parameter onto which you want to apply the effect, *WGT* is the name of the covariate, and *pow* (power function) is the effect you want to apply.
 The effect can be either added or multiplied to the parameter, denoted by '*' or '+' (multiplied is default).
-See :py:class:`pharmpy.modeling.add_covariate_effect` for effects with available templates.
+See :py:class:`pharmpy.modeling.add_covariate_effect` for effects with available templates and how their respective initial estimates are chosen.

 .. jupyter-execute::